Kumpello/WhereIsEveryone/README.md

 How to run application

-To get this application working you will need to setup Firebase and get Google Api key https://cloud.google.com/firestore/docs/client/get-firebase https://cloud.google.com/maps-platform
+To get this application working you will need to setup Firebase and get Google Api key, in Firebase you need Authentication and Realtime database. https://cloud.google.com/firestore/docs/client/get-firebase https://cloud.google.com/maps-platform
 After doing so add following files: